IBM-Cloud/iot-sensor-tag/publish/README.md

     $ git clone git@github.com:IBM-Bluemix/iot-sensor-tag.git

 ## Prerequisites
-Since this Node app uses the IBM IoT Cloud you must signup for an account and register the device that will be publishing the data.
-To signup for the IBM IoT Cloud click [here](https://internetofthings.ibmcloud.com/#/).
+Since this Node app uses the IBM IoT Cloud you must [signup for an account](https://internetofthings.ibmcloud.com/#/) and register the device that will be publishing the data.

-To register a device, do the following.
+After you register for the IoT Cloud beta you can follow the below steps to register a device.

 1. Click the Devices tab
 2. Click Add Device
 3. In the Device Type dropdown select CC2541 Sensor Tag
 4. In the Device ID field, enter the MAC address (without the colons) for the adapter publishing the data.
-You can find the MAC address from
+You can find the MAC address from OS network preferences.
-OS network preferences
 5. Click Continue

 After clicking Continue you will be brought to a page containing some properties for the device you registered.
-Copy the properties into a file called config.properties in the directory for the app (the publish directory).
+Copy the properties into a file called config.properties in the publish directory of this repo.
-Make sure you do this before you leave this page, you will not be able to retrieve them after you leave the page.
+Make sure you do this before you leave this page, you will not be able to retrieve these properties after you leave the page.

 ### If You Are Using OSX
-Newer Mac should support Bluetooth LE.
-If you Mac supports Bluetooth 4.0 than chances are it supports Bluetooth LE as well.
+Newer Macs should support Bluetooth LE.
+If you Mac supports Bluetooth 4.0 then chances are it supports Bluetooth LE as well.
 If you are using OSX you need to make one configuration change so your Mac can connect to the Sensor Tag.
 Run the following command in a terminal window and restart your machine.

     $ sudo nvram bluetoothHostControllerSwitchBehavior="never"

 ### If You Are Using Linux
-If you are using Linux than you need to install some software packages in order to connect to the Sensor Tag.
+If you are using Linux then you need to install some software packages in order to connect to the Sensor Tag.
 Run the following commands in a terminal window.

     $ apt-get install bluez
     $ apt-get install libbluetooth-dev

-### Bluetooth LE Adapter
+### Beaglebone Black
 This app has been tested on a [Beaglebone Black Rev C ](http://beagleboard.org/black) using [this](http://plugable.com/products/usb-bt4le) Bluetooth LE USB adapter.